turicas/covid19-br/README.en.md

 we created a [Base Spider](covid19br/common/base_spider.py), which is nothing more than a basic scrapy spider with extra logic for:
-- Identify _for which dates_ the spider should look for data (this information is received as a parameter and is stored in the class in the `self.dates_range` attribute, which is a `generator` of values of type `datetime.date` with the dates we need scrape the data, and should be used by your spider to fetch the data like requested).
+- Identify _for which dates_ the spider should look for data (this information is received as a parameter and is stored in the class in the `self.requested_dates` attribute, which is a `generator` of values of type `datetime.date` with the dates we need scrape the data, and should be used by your spider to fetch the data like requested).